CIDRAM/Docs/readme.en.md

 - Maximum number of front-end login attempts.
 Default = 5.

 ##### "theme" `[string]`
-- The default theme to use for the front-end.
+- The theme to use for the front-end.

 ```
 theme